Ledford, Illinois: History

-The town was known for its lavish gambling, partying, and night life.
+The town was known for its lavish gambling, partying, and nightlife.
 Notorious gangster Charlie Birger, who lived in Ledford, shot and murdered "Crip" Yates in Ledford on December 4, 1917.

-At one time, Ledford had a jail, a post office, opened September 30, 1880 - January 30, 1882, then reopened Feb.
-20, 1892 - Oct.
-31, 1935. two catholic Churches, a Baptist church, a parish school, East and West Ledford Schools, several grocery stores, a restaurant, a boarding house, and a pool room.
+At one time, Ledford had a jail, a post office (opened September 30, 1880 – January 30, 1882; reopened Feb.
+20, 1892 – Oct.
+31, 1935), two catholic Churches, a Baptist church, a parish school, East and West Ledford Schools, several grocery stores, a restaurant, a boarding house, and a pool room.
 Some say there was a roller skating rink and a movie house.
 Ledford even had its own movie star by the stage name of Frances McIntyre, a local actress.
 Her real name was Stella Stevers.
 Ledford also boasted large mining factories and industries that left a distinct fog throughout the town.

 Ledford today has a cemetery, an abandoned Hungarian cemetery, and the Ledford Baptist Church.
 Ledford spreads across a 4-mile stretch of land along Rt.
 45 between Carrier Mills and Harrisburg with several roads shooting off to the left and right of the highway.

 Today, Ledford is considered part of Harrisburg, Illinois.
 Almost all signs of the mining industry are gone.
 The mines' air shafts and fans are gone as well as the many coal tipples and mine ponds that dotted the area.
 The smoke stacks are missing and the air is clean.
 Gone are the sounds of the tipples hoisting coal, the steam whistles signaling the men, and the occasional snorts of a steam locomotive or the groaning of a streetcar motor.
 Ledford is a quiet community with a population of only 100 people.